Free Consultation

 Physician employment is an integral part of the practice of medicine.
 Many physicians today are employed by group practices, multispecialty group practices, medical faculty practice plans, hospitals or other institutions.
 With more medical students than ever entering the work force, this trend is likely to continue and accelerate.
 At some point in their careers, most physicians will likely be party to a physician employment contract.
-Physician employment contract lawyer, Barney Cohen of Concierge Healthcare Attorneys, helps physicians just like you throughout the United States at this critical time.
-If Barney Cohen can help you, call him now for a free consultation at 312-804-1739 or send an email to:
+Physician employment contract lawyer Barney Cohen of Concierge Healthcare Attorneys helps physicians just like you throughout the United States at this critical time.
+If Barney can help you, call him now for a free consultation at 312-804-1739 or send an email to: barney@conciergehealthcareattorneysllc.com

 The secret that physician employment contract lawyer, Barney Cohen, wants to share with you is that ALL physician contracts are negotiable.

 Many physicians are concerned about a practice’s reaction to the physician’s legal review of the employment contract.
 However, the offer of a contract to a physician means the practice or hospital wants you!
-Total passivity about the negotiation of the employment contract will only lead the practice or hospital to conclude that the physician doesn’t care enough about contract terms which are important to the practice or hospital, or alternatively doesn’t care about securing contract terms- not in the initial contract -which would be favorable to the physician.
+Total passivity about the negotiation of the employment contract will only lead the practice or hospital to conclude that the physician doesn’t care enough about contract terms which are important to the practice or hospital, or alternatively doesn’t care about securing contract terms – not in the initial contract – which would be favorable to the physician.
 A bad contract can leave money on the table, result in a bad marriage of sorts, and set your career on the wrong trajectory.

-Employment Considerations For Physicians
+Employment Considerations for Physicians

 There are many considerations that factor in the decision to enter into a physician employment contract.
 The physician-employee must consider the geographical location of the practice, the personalities of the other physicians, the type of work he or she will be doing, the short- and long-term economic prospects for the overall practice, and the amount of time the position will leave for other professional and nonprofessional activities.
 A potential physician-employee should look into the long-term obligations of the group.
 For instance, are any of the doctors in the group planning to retire?
 Will the rest of the physicians be obligated with a large buyout?